Explore Georgia Tours

 The 7-Day Georgia Itinerary: Essential Highlights

-A week in Georgia allows you to experience the country's core attractions without rushing.
-This itinerary balances Tbilisi's cultural richness, Kakheti's wine country, and the dramatic Caucasus Mountains around Kazbegi.
+A week in Georgia lets you experience the country's core attractions without rushing.
+This itinerary balances Tbilisi's cultural depth, Kakheti's wine country, and the Caucasus Mountains around Kazbegi.

 Day 1-2: Tbilisi